 What Type of Documentation is Required?

 A neuropsychological or psycho-educational assessment is required to evaluate students with learning disabilities and Attention Deficit Hyperactivity Disorder (ADHD).
 These batteries should include aptitude and achievement tests.
-Students with documented visual, hearing, or other physical disabilities are required to submit the most current evaluation from their medical provider.
+Students with documented visual, hearing, or other disabilities are required to submit the most current evaluation from their medical provider.

 The documentation should be current and include the following: